supportus Support Us Disaster & Abuse Projects

 Two Senior ‘Cat Ladies’ Arrested And Jailed For Feeding Starving Stray Cats

-Published: October 14, 2022 at 11:10 AM Author: Penny Eims
+Published: October 14, 2022 at 11:10 AM Author: PENNY EIMS

 Wetumpka, AL – In late June, two compassionate cat lovers were doing what they love…feeding homeless cats, and setting live traps to capture the felines who would then be taken to a veterinarian to be sterilized.
 But rather than accomplishing what they set out to do, Mary Alston, 60, and Beverly Roberts, 84, were confronted by the police.